vmstio/vmstio/docus/content/infrastructure/search.md

 While this is considered an optional component for Mastodon deployments, it is utilized on [vmst.io](https://vmst.io).
 We use a Elastic Search 7.x running on our Kubernetes cluster.

+## Opt-In Indexing

 Starting in Mastodon 4.2, full text search will also include posts for anyone who opts-in to letting their own instance, and other Mastodon instances, return any full text search results for their posts.

+![Indexable](/indexable.png)

 This opt-in process can be done in Preferences > [Privacy & Reach](https://vmst.io/settings/privacy) under "Include posts in search results."

-![Indexable](/indexable.png)
+The decision to opt-in or out of this feature does not impact the ability of users to see your posts using a standard hashtag search, or other full text searching where they have previously interacted with your post, as outlined above.

-## Unauthorized Indexing
+### Unauthorized Indexing

 The `indexable` setting is federated to other Mastodon instances running version 4.2 beta 2 or higher, as well as other Fediverse software platforms that are programmed to recognize this setting.
 After vigorous debate, the Mastodon project, works to be thoughtful in it's implementation of features like search to provide user consent and avoid misuse.